mabryaf/IRS624_Kibana/README.md

 - The search engine index is located in a free trial account in Kibana Elastic Search.
 The indices are named faf42_movies1, faf42_movies2, faf42_movies3_, faf42_movies4, faf42_movies5, faf42_movies6, and faf42_movies7_.

 # Experiences: Discuss your team experiences working on the search engine.
 What works?
 What doesn’t?
 What could have been done better?
 What have you learned as a team?
 And your thoughts on future works?
+- Challenges:
     - Indices seemed to have a limit of 10,000 lines and the researchers had to create 7 indices to accommodate the entirety of the dataset.
-- Filters have no effect on scoring.
     - Mapping and settings could not be modified once initialized.
 New index has to be created to initialize new mapping and settings.
     - Deployment on azure did not work and the researchers had to deploy in heroku.
     - Design has to be simple yet elegant.
+- Lessons:
+    - Filters have no effect on scoring.
 - Future work:
     - Recommended titles could be added once a specific title is clicked.
     - Boosting and query can be further enhanced for better results.